How can Segments help you?

-A segment's color and position on the Y axis represents its "distance from the target CPA".
-So if a segment is at the top in the -40% green category, that means that its CPA is -40% or less than the target CPA -- it's a very efficient segment and you should look to grow it! (for example by expanding the KWs in that campaign and/or by increasing budget and bids.)
+A segment's color and position represent its "distance from the target CPA".
+So if a segment is at the top in the -50% green category, its CPA is -50% or less than the target CPA -- it's a very efficient segment, and you should look to grow it!
+(For example, by expanding the KWs in that campaign and/or by increasing budget and bids).

-Inversely, if a segment is in the red +40% category, that means that its CPA is 40%+ higher than the target CPA.
-You should look to make that campaign more CPA efficient (for example by reducing bids, or pausing KWs entirely.)
+Inversely, if a segment is in the light pink / dark pink +50% category, its CPA is 50%+ higher than the target CPA.
+It would help if you looked to make that campaign more CPA efficient (for example, by reducing bids or pausing KWs entirely.)

-If a segment is in the dark gray +/-10% category, it means that it's CPA is roughly in line with the target CPA -- it's between -10% lower and 10% higher than the target CPA.
+If a segment is in the light pink +/-0% category, it means that its CPA is roughly in line with the target CPA.
+It's between -50% lower and 50% higher than the target CPA.

-If a segment is in the light gray "0 Conv." category, it means that it doesn't have any conversions and thus doesn't have a CPA.
-Note that if you see a very long bar in this category, that's a red flag -- it would mean a segment has a lot of spend, and no conversions -- that's probably not a good thing!
+If a segment is in the dark pink "0 Conv." category, it doesn't have any conversions and thus doesn't have a CPA.
+This could mean a segment has a lot of spend, and no conversions -- that's probably not a good thing!

 This is the name of the segment.
-In the example above, it's a campaign called "Adwords automation".
-Pretty self explanatory :)
+In the example above, it's a campaign called "Opteo".
+Pretty self-explanatory :)

-The cost of that segment over the last 90 days.
-In the example above, the campaign "Adwords automation" spent £1,064.84 in the last 90 days.
+The cost of that segment over the last 30 days.
+In the example above, the campaign "Opteo" spent £331.50 in the last 30 days.

-The number of conversions in that segment over the last 90 days.
-Note that the conversion types we include in "Conversions" is set in your campaign group settings.
+The number of conversions in that segment over the last 30 days.
+Note that the conversion types we include in "Conversions" are set in your campaign group settings.
 By default, we include all "include in conversions" conversion types.

 This is the target CPA of the campaign group.
 If you haven't set a target CPA for this campaign group, we'll use the average CPA of the account.
-You can modify campaign groups and target CPA(s) in your client's client settings.
+You can modify campaign groups and target CPA(s) in your Campaign Groups page

 A negative -XX% difference (green) means that the segment has a CPA that is XX% cheaper (better) than the campaign group average/target.
 A positive +YY% difference (red) means the segment is YY% more expensive (worse) than the average/target.
-A gray ZZ% difference, means that the segment’s CPA is roughly in line (+/- 10%) with the average/target.
+A light pink ZZ% difference means that the segment's CPA is roughly in line (+/- 0%) with the average/target.

 Note that this profit metric isn't really going to reflect your actual, real-life profit.
 Instead, it's a blend of CPA and conversion volume designed to help you quickly gauge the "importance" of a segment.